Relations with Iraq

 The focus of NATO’s efforts in Iraq is on areas agreed upon with the Iraqi authorities – tailored to the needs of the Iraqi security forces and institutions – and where NATO can provide added value.
 NATO’s training and capacity-building activities do not have a fixed duration.
 NATO Allies keep progress under regular review, in close consultation with the Iraqi authorities.

-The NATO Mission Iraq (NMI) was formally launched at the Brussels Summit in July 2018 and began its activities in the autumn.
-Building on earlier work with Iraq, the NMI’s work is expanding into additional schools and institutions.
-It involves around 500 trainers, advisers and support staff from Allies and partner countries, including Australia, Finland and Sweden.
-NATO only trains members of the Iraqi security forces under direct control of the government of Iraq.
-NMI will advise and train in the Baghdad area and in Iraqi military areas in Besmaya and Taji, and will not deploy personnel alongside Iraqi forces during combat operations.
+NATO Mission Iraq (NMI) was formally launched at the Brussels Summit in July 2018.
+Building on NATO’s earlier work with Iraq, NMI is designed to help strengthen Iraqi security forces and institutions so that they can prevent the return of ISIS, fight terrorism and stabilise their country.
+It involves several hundred trainers, advisers and support staff from Allied and partner countries, including Australia and Invitee Sweden.
+NMI only trains members of the Iraqi security forces under direct control of the government of Iraq.
+The mission provides advice and training beyond the greater Baghdad area, and does not deploy personnel alongside Iraqi forces during combat operations.

 22 June 2004: Interim Iraqi Prime Minister Ilyad Allawi sends letter to NATO Secretary General requesting NATO support to his government through training and other forms of technical assistance.